JD Sports hikes profit forecast as sales surge

-LONDON British retailer JD Sports Fashion (JD.L) on Friday said full-year profit would be 10 percent ahead of market forecasts after underlying sales growth continued to exceed its expectations.
+LONDON, July 31 British retailer JD Sports Fashion on Friday said full-year profit would be 10 percent ahead of market forecasts after underlying sales growth continued to exceed its expectations.

 The firm, which has the majority of its 850 stores in the UK but is expanding overseas in the Netherlands, Spain, France and Germany, has enjoyed strong demand for products such as branded trainers from the likes of Nike.

-Prior to Friday's announcement analysts on average expected JD Sports to post a pretax profit of 110 million pounds, up from 100 million pounds in 2014/15.
+Prior to Friday's announcement analysts on average expected JD Sports to post a pretax profit of 110 million pounds ($172 million), up from 100 million pounds in 2014/15.

 In June the company said it had made a strong start in the first 19 weeks of its new financial year but did not give like-for-like sales figures.